Skip to Main Content

 Ingress Protection (IP) Ratings Table based on IEC 60529 and later additions.

-components to be chemically inert in the case of food contact and/or the necessity for harsh chemical solvents and caustic cleaning solutions to provide a hygienic processing environment.
+Food and Beverage applications typically rely on high-IP rated lighting, but also may require all vision components to be chemically inert in the case of food zone / food contact and/or the necessity for harsh chemical solvents and caustic cleaning solutions to provide a hygienic processing environment.
 An additional consideration for food contact applications is the need to prevent food or any other particulates from collecting on vision components and subsequently dropping into the food processing stream – or even to assist in efficient cleaning.
-The best approach in the latter case is to offer completely smooth lighting products that minimize any chance for particulate trapping (See Fig. 48.
-It is also worth noting that:
+The best approach in the latter case is to offer completely smooth lighting products that minimize any chance for particulate trapping (See Fig. 68).
+It is also worth noting the following:

 Sequence of Lighting Analysis and Development